skdreier/religion_lgbtq/README.md

 - [robust_region_fe.R](source/robust_region_fe.R) replicates main models with region and country fixed effects, creates:
     - Table A.19: Replication of main OLS model with region fixed effect

-## NOTES REGARDING OLDER DOCUMENTS

-### SCRIPTS WE MIGHT BE ABLE TO DELTE?
-These are scripts that I think we might be able to delete from main repo.
-We shouldn't delete yet until we can confirm that everything replicates, but can you look at the ones with your name by it to see if you think we use it for anything?

-- Muslim Detail folder?: SARAH, do you remember what this folder was for?
-I can't recall.
-- create_dhs_herf.R: SARAH, do you know if we use this?
-I think not.
-- multiplot_code_lc.R: SARAH, do you know if we use this?
-Looks like it might be a dependency script for some function?
-- post-apsr-robustness.R: SARAH, do you know if we use this?
-- post_CPS_Model_tests.R: STEPHEN will see if we use any tables from this in the paper.
-- robustness_relig_div*relig_tol.R STEPHEN will seee if we use any tables from this in paper.

-# old data
-WE CAN DELETE THIS WHEN WE'RE SURE WE DON'T NEED IT `afro_herf.csv` is the Afrobarometer dataset with new variables for Herf index `afro_herf_subset.csv` is a subset of Afrobarometer data used in our models, plus Herf index `afro_herf_subset2.csv` adds Herf index for binned religion variables